CDC: New York, New Jersey Have Highest Spread Of Omicron Variant In Nation

 NEW YORK (CBSNewYork) — The Centers for Disease Control and Prevention says the two states with the highest spread of the Omicron COVID-19 variant are New York and New Jersey.

-Fast-paced New York City is seeing a faster spread of the new Omicron variant, compared to the vast majority of the country, according to just-released CDC findings.READ MORE: New York City Vaccine Mandate Now Applies To Kids As Young As 5 Years Old
+Fast-paced New York City is seeing a faster spread of the new Omicron variant, compared to the vast majority of the country, according to just-released CDC findings.READ MORE: New Jersey Residents Encouraged To Get Their Booster Shots On 'Boost NJ Day'

 As CBS2’s Dave Carlin reports, not just the city, but all of New York and New Jersey ramping up cases of the variant.

-Note: Editor’s note: This story first appeared on Dec.
-14.